bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

     very useful when we want to understand if the project is at risk of delays.
     So let's model each task as an independent random `exponential distribution
     <https://en.wikipedia.org/wiki/Exponential_distribution>`__ with mean
     according to the duration of the task.
-When we simulate this our mean time to completion is around :math:`18.2`.
-(It's not exactly the 15 we might expect by adding up the critical path because the `sum of two exponentials <https://math.stackexchange.com/questions/474775/sum-of-two-independent-exponential-distributions>`__
+When we simulate this, our mean time to completion is around :math:`18.2` days.
+(It's not exactly the 15 days we might expect by adding up the critical path because the `sum of two exponentials <https://math.stackexchange.com/questions/474775/sum-of-two-independent-exponential-distributions>`__
     is not a simple exponential distribution.)
     This example along with the one below is shown in this: `notebook <https://github.com/bjlkeng/sandbox/blob/master/notebooks/vae-importance_sampling/DAG_example.ipynb>`__.

     Now suppose that there is a large penalty if we exceed 70 days.
-    Figure 2 shows the estimated probability of exceeding 70 days over several Monte Carlo simulations with different number of trials.
+    Figure 2 shows the proportion of times we exceed 70 days over several Monte Carlo simulations with different number of trials.

     .. figure:: /images/dag_example1.png
       :height: 300px